4ms/stm32mp1-baremetal/README.md

 The peripherals on the STM32MP1 are often identical to the peripherals on ST's Cortex-M7 chips such as the STM32H750 or H743.
 That means once you have the basic bare-metal framework up and running on the Cortex-A7, you may be able to just run your M7 project and all the I2C, SPI, SAI, UART, GPIO, etc will "just work".

+For a real-life example, I ported a very complex project (~1MSLOC) involving three SPI buses, two I2C buses, a 240x240 RGB565 display, external ADCs and DAC chips, a full-duplex 48kHz/24-bit codec, an external PWM LED driver, and a few other goodies.
+A few peripherals needed some minor tweaks that were well documented in the datasheet, but for the most part the project just ported over seamlessly -- with tons more free cycles for processing the audio stream!

 ## Overview

-Each project is meant to demonstrate a simple idea with as few dependencies as possible.
-The CMSIS device header for the STM32MP157 chip is used as the HAL (except for projects demonstrating the use of ST's Cube HAL, obviously).
-U-boot is used for the bootloader (don't worry if you're not familiar with U-boot!)
+Each project in the `examples/` directory is meant to demonstrate a simple idea with as few dependencies as possible.
+The CMSIS device header for the STM32MP157 chip is used to access the hardware registers, and in some cases I've written a simple driver class that lives in `examples/shared/drivers/`.

-The project has three parts: bootloader in `u-boot/` helper scripts in `scripts/` and the rest of the directories are example projects (`ctest/`, `minimal_boot/`, `nested_irq/`) and library code shared between projects (`lib/`)
+There also is some shared initialization code in `examples/shared/system/`, such as setting up the MMU and the caches.
+For the most part you can use these as-is for most projects (although you will need to modify the MMU setup if your project needs areas of RAM to be non-cacheable in order to use a DMA, for example).
+I plan to do a tutorial on the MMU eventually.

-The u-boot bootloader must be built once, and loaded once onto an SD Card, which is inserted into the OSD32 board.
-You probably won't need to think about it ever again after that, unless your hardware changes substantially (or you start to use the M4 core).
-The application ultimately needs to live on the SD Card as well, but it can be flashed into RAM using an SWD flasher, making debugging much easier than having to copy files to an SD Card each time the code is changed.
+U-boot is a third-party tool that we use for the bootloader (don't worry if you're not familiar with U-boot!).
+The U-boot bootloader must be built once, and loaded once onto an SD card, which is inserted into the OSD32 board.
+You probably won't need to think about it ever again after that, unless your hardware changes substantially (or you run the `corpo_rproc` example project).

+The application ultimately needs to live on the SD card as well, but it can be flashed into RAM using an SWD flasher, making debugging much easier than having to copy files to an SD card each time the code is changed.
-You can include this repo as a submodule into your project, or just copy it in.

-In these example projects so far, only a single A7 core is used; the M4 core or second A7 core are not used (yet-- but I'm working on some examples).

 ## Requirements